Environmental Defect Value Sample Clauses

 AutoNDA by SimpleDocs

 Environmental Defect Value.
-“Environmental Defect Value” means, with respect to an Environmental Defect, the amount equal to the estimated costs and expenses of Seller (based on the reasonable proportionate cost to Seller) that would be incurred by Seller to Remediate or otherwise cure such Environmental Defect in the lowest cost manner reasonably available, (x) consistent with applicable Environmental Laws, taking into account (i) the nature of the Environmental Defect, (ii) the likelihood that such Environmental Defect actually will result in a Claim or Liability by any Governmental Authority or any other third-party, (iii) any subsequent Remediation or cure of the Environmental Defect by Seller within the time frames permitted under this Agreement and (iv) that non-permanent remedies (including without limitation, mechanisms to contain or stabilize Hazardous Materials, including monitoring site conditions, natural attenuation, risk-based corrective action, institutional controls, or other appropriate restrictions on the industrial use of the property, caps, dikes, encapsulation, lechate collection systems, and the like) may be the lowest cost manner reasonably available and, (y) where applicable, to the satisfaction of the applicable Governmental Authorities.
+“Environmental Defect Value” means, with respect to an Environmental Defect, the amount of the Liability and the estimated costs and expenses of Seller (in both cases based on the reasonable proportionate cost to Seller) to Remediate or otherwise cure such Environmental Defect in the lowest cost manner reasonably available, consistent with applicable Environmental Laws, taking into account (i) the nature of the Environmental Defect, (ii) the likelihood that such Environmental Defect actually will result in a Claim or Liability by any Governmental Authority, (iii) any subsequent Remediation or cure of the Environmental Defect by Seller within the time frames permitted under this Agreement and (iv) that non-permanent remedies (including without limitation, mechanisms to contain or stabilize Hazardous Materials, including monitoring site conditions, natural attenuation, risk-based corrective action, institutional controls, or other appropriate restrictions on the industrial use of the property, caps, dikes, encapsulation, lechate collection systems, and the like) may be the lowest cost manner reasonably available and, where applicable, to the satisfaction of the applicable Governmental Authorities.

 Time is Money Join Law Insider Premium to draft better contracts faster.